omesh96/Ayoa-Clone/README.md

-# MonkeyServery : Website_Clone
+# Ayoa : Website_Clone

-Monkey is the original servery conduction website, pushing the boundaries of brainstorming to new levels.
+Ayoa is the mind proble solveing  website, pushing the boundaries of brainstorming to new levels.
 Get started with monkeyservey and its powerful AI

 Speaking of the technical aspects, the site is fairly static with some features,